8 minute read time

 Email marketing continues to perform well, bringing in major ROI for businesses around the world.
 Owning your data and connecting with customers where they already are—in their inboxes—can be huge factors when it comes time to measure the success of your marketing methods.

 We often hear from customers that they know email marketing works, but they aren’t sure exactly how to tap into the channel to see the results they need to keep their brand growing.
 With these benchmarks, you can see exactly how your email strategy compares, and where a little bit of time and focus will lend itself to the biggest results.

-You’ll also see an “Unknown” category in the list of industries.
+You’ll also see an “Other” category in the list of industries.
 These are Campaign Monitor accounts that don’t fit into a particular industry, or the industry for these accounts isn’t listed.

 With our powerful yet easy-to-use tools, it's never been easier to make an impact with email marketing.Try it for free